pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 So far, we've been making simple `requests` and getting simple responses.

-Let's look at weather site:
+Let's look at a weather site:

 [Dark Sky](https://darksky.net/forecast/40.7127,-74.0059/us12/en)